HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 ### dpkg -S

-You can find the package that installed a certain file on your computer with `dpkg -S`.
+You can find the package responsible for installing a certain file on your computer using `dpkg -S`.
 This example shows how to find the package for three files on a typical Debian server.

 ```console
 student@debian:~$ dpkg -S /usr/share/doc/tmux/ /etc/ssh/ssh_config /sbin/ifconfig